The only TG that exists in India

 “Smart Habitation is an integrated area of villages and a city working in harmony where the rural and urban divide is reduced to a thin line” – APJ Abdul Kalam

 Don’t get me wrong.
 There is a lot that a metro provides that a village cannot.
 Simple services that we may take for granted in a city is a luxury in a village.
-In the village where we work, pipelines haven’t arrived and the village is dependent on Himalayan subterranean streams for their water supply.
+In the village where we work, pipelines haven’t arrived and the village depends on Himalayan subterranean streams for their water supply.
 Electricity can be a problem as power lines are shut in fear of lightning.
-You may get very easy 4G network at a spot but nothing 100m from the said spot.
+You may get a very easy 4G network at a spot but nothing 100m from the said spot.

 Startup in a village